 On average, apprenticeships and other school leaver programmes are more focused on training you up for a specific career than degree programmes.
-However, there are some very specialised degrees (eg computer games development) and some apprenticeships that include studying for some quite broad qualifications (such as the BA in business management and leadership offered by Barclays on its higher apprenticeship programme).
+However, there are some very specialised degrees (eg computer games development) and some apprenticeships that include studying for some quite broad qualifications.

 Of course, if there are careers that you don’t want to rule out that require a degree (such as teaching) then there’s no point looking at apprenticeships that don’t include a degree.

 If your apprenticeship includes a degree, then in theory it should be transferable to careers that ask for a degree but don’t require a particular subject.
 See our list of careers for which you do or don't need a specific degree to get an idea for what these are.
 However, you might need to explain carefully to recruiters why you have chosen to train for one career and then apply for graduate jobs in another.

 As an example, let’s say you completed a degree apprenticeship that trained you to be a software developer, then decided that you wanted to apply for graduate roles as a marketing assistant.

 If you’d got involved in marketing activities at work and found you really enjoyed them, that would be a clear reason for your change of direction and would show that you had experience in marketing on which to base your decision.
 If you hadn’t, you’d need to have fitted in activities related to marketing outside of work, to show you’d tried it and knew you liked it.
 Here students who’d been to university full time might have the advantage, as they would probably have had more time and opportunity to, say, take a marketing internship in a vacation or been marketing rep for the university summer ball.